-The OBSERVE function generates reports H{reports} of observed properties of the world.
-These reports come with plausibilities defined by P. The set F may be used to focus the observations on particular features of the world.
-As used by abductive metareasoning, detailed in Section 5, F is a set of unexplainable reports.
-When $F = \emptyset$, the OBSERVE function can be thought of a general scan of the world without a particular focus.
+function can be thought of a general scan of the world without a particular focus.
 In an object tracking domain, this general scan might report highly plausible object detections that survive a high-threshold noise filter.
 In a medical diagnosis domain, this general scan might contain the set of answers to typical questions about the patient's symptoms and history.
 When $F \neq \emptyset$, it contains unexplainable reports that might require corroborating reports or more detailed reports in order to be explainable.
-For example, F might contain results from a medical test that, on their own, have no plausible explanation, but might be better explained if results are gathered from a follow-up test.
+For example, F might contain results from a medical test that, on their own, have no plausible explanation, but might be better explained if results are gathered from a followup test.

+GENERATEHYPOTHESES

-$$GENERATEHYPOTHESES(M, H{unexp}, H{acc}) = (H{exp}, X, P, I)$$ (2)
+$$(M, H{\text{unexplained}}, H{\text{accepted}}) = (H{\text{hypotheses}}, X, P, I).$$

+(2)

-The GENERATEHYPOTHESES function produces new hypotheses H{exp} that purport to explain reports in H{unexp} such that these hypotheses are consistent with accepted hypotheses H{acc} .
+The GENERATEHYPOTHESES function produces new hypotheses that purport to explain reports in $H{\text{unexplained}}$ such that these explanations are consistent with accepted hypotheses H{accepted} .
 The new explanatory relations, plausibilities of the generated hypotheses, and incompatibility relations are given by X, P, and I, respectively.